Skip to content

 Let’s use AirVPN as our example.

 On the page you will see a number of key sections highlighting the variables that work with AirVPN.
-This is important as they can vary per provider so read everything on your providers page.
-(See the FAQ for the steps to get AirVPN Wireguard Details)

-I have provided some common defaults in the compose for you but you need to amend them in line with your providers page.
+I have provided some common defaults in the compose for you, but you need to amend them in line with your providers page.

 If your provider is not supported, you can make a request on GitHub to add it, or you can follow the custom providers guidance on GlueTUNs WIKI.